ComputationalAudioResearchLab/divr-benchmark/benchmark/divr_benchmark/tasks/v1/README.md

 # DiVR Benchmark Tasks (v1)

-First revision of benchmarking tasks for disordered voice recognition.
+First version of benchmarking tasks for disordered voice recognition.
 These sets of tasks are aimed to answer a few key questions of the domain, as well as provide a standardize measurement metric for comparing future work.

 ### Overall specifications